manishraj34/CS-Fundamental/hr.md

 ## 1)about Highradius/accenture/our company ?

-- Yours is one of the quickest developing and driving IT firms in India.
+- **Company name** is one of the quickest developing and driving IT firms in India.
 - I read on Your website that Highradius is a fintech Enterprices Softerware as a Service (saas)company.
 - Sashi Narahari is the Prisident/CEO/CO-FOUNDER of High radius.
 - I Know, who is a part of this organization is very happy working hear.So i actually have good chance to point out my talent.